libsql/isomorphic-ts/README.md

 - `@libsql/isomorphic-fetch`
 - `@libsql/isomorphic-ws`

-These provide `fetch` and `WebSocket` APIs on Node, Deno and Cloudflare Workers.
+These provide `fetch` and `WebSocket` APIs on Node, Bun, Deno and Cloudflare Workers.